Carmen Melis: Later performance career in Europe

-In 1912 Melis made her debut at the Paris Opera as Puccini's Minnie with Caruso as Dick Johnson.
+In 1912, Melis made her debut at the Paris Opera as Puccini's Minnie with Caruso as Dick Johnson.
 Caruso also served as her partner for her debut at the Opéra de Monte-Carlo as Minnie in 1912 and at Covent Garden in London as Nedda in Pagliacci in 1913.
 She also sang the role of Mussetta at Covent Garden that year.
 She returned to the Royal Opera House in London only one other time in her career, in 1929 as Tosca and Maliella in Ermanno Wolf-Ferrari's I gioielli della Madonna.
 In 1916, she returned to the Paris Opera to portray the title role in Puccini's Manon Lescaut with Amedeo Bassi as Des Grieux and Domenico Viglione-Borghese as Lescaut.

-In 1917 Melis made her debut at La Scala in the world premiere of Victor de Sabata's Il macigno.
+In 1917, Melis made her debut at La Scala in the world premiere of Victor de Sabata's Il macigno.
 She returned with some frequency to La Scala up into the 1930s, often portraying roles from the operas of Puccini and Verdi.
 At La Scala in 1924 she notably created the role of Ginevra in the world premiere of Umberto Giordano's La cena delle beffe under conductor Arturo Toscanini.
 In 1926, she performed again, with great success, at La Fenice in Venice with Italian tenor Armando Bini, in Madama Butterfly.
 In 1929 she made a complete recording of the role of Tosca with Apollo Granforte as Scarpia, La Scala's orchestra, and conductor Carlo Sabajno.
 She was also highly active with the Teatro Costanzi in Rome during the 1920s and made numerous appearances as a guest artist in major Italian theatres up until her retirement from the stage in 1935.

 Work as a voice teacher and later life

 Around her performance career ceased in 1935, Melis began a second career as a voice teacher.
-She began her teaching career on the faculty of the Pesaro Conservatory, and later taught out of a private studio in Milan.
-Her most notable pupil was soprano Renata Tebaldi, whom credits Melis as a great influence.
+She began her teaching career on the faculty of the Pesaro Conservatory and later taught out of a private studio in Milan.
+Her most notable pupil was soprano Renata Tebaldi, who credits Melis as a great influence.
 Tebaldi stated, "Everything I needed to learn for the stage, I learned from her."
 She was also the teacher of Rita Orlandi-Malaspina, Adriana Maliponte, and Orianna Santunione.

 Melis died in Longone al Segrino in 1967 at the age of 82.